 This is possible thanks to the on-going support of individual donors and organizations that believe in Saint John’s mission and support its good work.
 Because of them, Saint John’s is able to carry out its Gospel-driven mission and continue to serve those who are suffering and in need.

-For more information on how you can join the Saint John’s Hospice family and partner in its mission to serve others, contact Liz Small, Community Relations Coordinator at firstname.lastname@example.org.
+For more information on how you can join the Saint John’s Hospice family and partner in its mission to serve others, contact Kris Jaeger, Community Relations Director, at firstname.lastname@example.org.